viamrobotics/docs/docs/program/apis/sessions.md

 Associate a session ID to a monitored resource so that when a session expires:

 - If a resource is currently associated with that ID based on the order of AssociateResource calls, then it will have its resource stopped.
-- If id is uuid.Nil, this has no effect other than disassociation with a session.
+- If id is `uuid.Nil`, this has no effect other than disassociation with a session.
 Be sure to include any remote information in the name.

 **Parameters:**